voxpupuli/modulesync/README.md

 * namespace : Namespace of the projects to manage (Default: 'puppetlabs')
 * branch : Branch to push to (Default: 'master')
 * remote_branch : Remote branch to push to (Default: Same value as branch)
-* pre_commit_script : A script to be run before commiting (ie. contrib/myfooscript.sh)
+* hooks : A hash of scripts (pre_push or pre_commit) relative to the project root to be run before commiting or pushing the module.
+Hooks receive the qualified path to the root of the module as an argument.

 ##### Example